 Advantages of Getting NBFC-Account Aggregator License

 The economy of countries around the world is facing a recession due to COVID-19 crisis.
-Government around the world are looking to bring their economies back on the feet with various measures taken for revival.
+Governments around the world are looking to bring their economies back on the feet with various measures taken for revival.
 Even the Government of India is trying hard to keep the Indian market and economy rise from this crisis as quickly as possible.
 Therefore, the Govt is taking measures to ensure that new companies who are trying to enter the Indian market by applying for NBFC Account aggregator License do not face any difficulty.
 Let us understand the advantages of getting an NBFC AA license in the current scenario.

 The modern lending practices are mainly based on the partnership model of a funding partner (NBFC) and a fintech company (sourcing partner).
 Now, these fintech companies are always looking for credit scores and other financial information of the customers to ensure that they are the right client to lend money.
-But, the credit scores of the customers can be accessed by NBFC partner only as they are registered as members of the CICs or credit information companies.
-Hence, most NBFCs were facing issues as the restriction on sharing the credit score information with the FinTech acted as a hurdle and hampered smooth flow of operations during the process of credit approval.
+But, the credit scores of the customers can be accessed by NBFC partners only as they are registered as members of the CICs or credit information companies.
+Hence, most NBFCs were facing issues as the restriction on sharing the credit score information with the FinTech acted as a hurdle and hampered the smooth flow of operations during the process of credit approval.
 Now, if a company has NBFC Account Aggregator License from RBI, then it can easily pull all the financial data of the customer from any financial regulator and keep it in an organised and easily retrievable format.
 Of course, this will be done after getting consent from the customer.
-Due to permissions of RBI, this information can be shared with any FIU registered with financial regulators like RBI, IRDA, SEBI, etc. Many NBFC AA performs data analytics on the financial data to give a meaningful presentation to the customer or the FIU.
+Due to the permissions of RBI, this information can be shared with any FIU registered with financial regulators like RBI, IRDA, SEBI, etc. Many NBFC AA performs data analytics on the financial data to give a meaningful presentation to the customer or the FIU.

-It is obvious that the access to data can act as a gold mine to any company with an NBFC AA license.
+It is obvious that access to data can act as a gold mine to any company with an NBFC AA license.
 This makes obtaining an Account Aggregator License from RBI a profitable opportunity for firms who are capable of handling and securely moving high volume data across different platforms.

 The model of transections can be understood easily by the following example,

-Suppose a customer A applies for a loan through an app in an NBFC (which is an FIU in this case).
+Suppose customer A applies for a loan through an app in an NBFC (which is an FIU in this case).
 Now the customer has simultaneously given consent to an Account Aggregator NBFC to access its financial information from FIP (Regulating Institutions).
 Once the customer has applied for the loan in FIU, the FIU will reach AA for financial information of the customer to verify the eligibility of the customer for the loan.
 The AA has the consent of the customer to ask for their information from the regulating Authorities or FIP.
 Once the AA receives the Information from FIP, they will give this information to the FIU for analysis and further processing of the loan.
 The whole process is online and is completed quickly leading to the smooth processing of loans for the eligible customer.

-Other Advantages of NBFC Account Aggregator
+Other Advantages of NBFC Account Aggregator License

-- Ensures smoother flow of credit information during any process and so acts as an important factor in any lending process.
+- Ensures the smoother flow of credit information during any process and so acts as an important factor in any lending process.

 - Catering to a variety of clients in online mode becomes easy.